delight-im/Knowledge/Fraud and Scams.md

    * victim is tricked into paying money at excessively high prices
    * victim receives poor goods/service (e.g. watered-down drinks) — or even none at all
    * victim is later ejected
- * Fake antivirus / Fake support call
-   * Computer users are unsolicitedly contacted by
-     * scammers claiming to represent Microsoft etc.
-     * alleged antivirus software installed on their computer
-   * scammers tell unsuspecting victim that they have problems/errors on their computer which must be fixed
-   * victims may be tricked into
-     * paying money for *no* service
-     * actually *installing* viruses, malware or spyware
-     * allow the scammers remote access to the computer
  * Dropped Wallet scam
    * scammer pretends to unintentionally drop their purse
    * victim picks up the purse in good faith and wants to return it to the scammer